IBEX (NASDAQ:IBEX) Releases FY 2021 Earnings Guidance

-IBEX (NASDAQ:IBEX) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $- for the period.
+IBEX (NASDAQ:IBEX) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $445 million-448 million, compared to the consensus revenue estimate of $446.46 million.

-IBEX (NASDAQ:IBEX) last issued its earnings results on Tuesday, May 18th.
-The company reported $0.32 earnings per share for the quarter, topping the consensus estimate of $0.22 by $0.10.
-IBEX had a positive return on equity of 33.09% and a negative net margin of 1.14%.
-The company had revenue of $108.83 million for the quarter, compared to analyst estimates of $110.62 million.
-As a group, equities analysts anticipate that IBEX will post 1.11 earnings per share for the current year.
+A number of analysts have recently commented on the stock.
+Zacks Investment Research upgraded shares of IBEX from a hold rating to a buy rating and set a $21.00 price target for the company in a research note on Wednesday.
+Robert W. Baird reiterated a buy rating and issued a $28.00 price target on shares of IBEX in a research note on Thursday, June 10th.
+Seven equities research analysts have rated the stock with a buy rating, The stock currently has a consensus rating of Buy and a consensus target price of $22.13.

 A hedge fund recently raised its stake in IBEX stock.
-Morgan Stanley boosted its holdings in shares of IBEX Limited (NASDAQ:IBEX) by 288.3% in the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 28,863 shares of the company’s stock after purchasing an additional 21,430 shares during the quarter.
-Morgan Stanley owned about 0.16% of IBEX worth $635,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 23.81% of the company’s stock.
+Morgan Stanley raised its position in shares of IBEX Limited (NASDAQ:IBEX) by 288.3% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 28,863 shares of the company’s stock after purchasing an additional 21,430 shares during the quarter.
+Morgan Stanley owned 0.16% of IBEX worth $635,000 as of its most recent SEC filing.
+23.81% of the stock is currently owned by hedge funds and other institutional investors.

 About IBEX